nireshs/pytest-html-dashboard/README.md

 ---

-Made with ❤️ by the pytest-dashboard team
+Made with ❤️ by the pytest-html-dashboard team